 A mat that has a fabric surface instead of the typical paper surface.

-A narrow moulding used as an accent.
+A narrow molding used as an accent.
 Fillets can be placed inside mat openings or in the lip of frames.

 Finished Corner Frame